ffdev-info/searching-for-a-signature/episodes/002-hexadecimal.md

 * In a file format, they translate to some information that a computer can understand, e.g. numbers 0x30 to 0x39 are (universally) the numbers 0 - 9.
-* In the olden days software devs only thought about english, and so character encodings started life there, and then became more inclusive – today we have unicode
+* In the olden days software devs only thought about English, and so character encodings started life there, and then became more inclusive – today we have unicode
 * Looking at files from the early days can be tricky when doing digital